State consequentialism: Ivanhoe

+Henrique Schneider recalls a later 2011 quotation, requiring Han Fei be read from a pseudo-Daoist perspective in opposition to Confucian moral-self cultivation, but without Daoist moral self-cultiviation.
+This interpretation of the Han Feizi views Han Fei as subverting the power of the monarch on behalf of the state.
+Schneider considers his own interpretation to be Legalist, defining Legalism according to state consequentialism and Realism.

+(Han Fei's monarch) is caught in the iron cage of his own state machinery and dwells there in mysterious isolation, what Hanfei calls a “godlike” (shen) isolation.
+Arguably, this is not an unanticipated or unwelcome consequence but the very aim of Hanfeizi’s political philosophy: a system in which the state and not the individual – not even the ruler – is supreme.

+Sinologist Fraser of the Stanford Encyclopedia also discusses Mohist consequentialism, but Fraser's book later identifies his own interpretation of Mohist consequentialism as "Dao consequentialism", a standard interpretation of the Mohist ethic as aiming at universal benefit.

 Shen Dao

-Eirik Harris of the Shenzi fragments has an essay including a State Consequentialist interpretation of Shen Dao, from the mid Warring States period.
+Eirik Harris a paper including a State Consequentialist interpretation of Shen Dao, from the mid Warring States period.
+While Shen Dao frames his arguments as being to the benefit of the king, Hu Shih still believed Shen Dao intends to benefit the people indirectly, by preventing favoritism and abuse.
 Harris takes Shen Dao's reasoning as based more simply in the consequences of actions for the state than a 'normative morality', as found in Confucian and later Daoist texts.
-One of Shen Dao's fragments say's that the ruler's position was established to benefit the state, rather than the state to benefit the ruler.
+One of Shen Dao's fragments says that the ruler's position was established to benefit the state, rather than the state to benefit the ruler.

-Shen Dao does seem to have some moral grounding, and does claim that an orderly state will benefit the people, assuming that a ruler might have such goals.
+Shen Dao does still seem to have some moral grounding, and does claim that an orderly state will benefit the people, assuming that a ruler might have such goals.
 However, Shen Dao never claims such goals as intrinsically valuable, or as the ruler's "fundamental aim", or that he should always take those actions which benefit state order or the people.
 The ruler simply 'ought' to follow Shen Dao's advice to do whatever benefits the state, namely to make it stronger, stable and well ordered, if he desires 'consequences' like a strong, orderly state and welfare.
-To better ensure it's survival, as might be assumed.
+To better ensure its survival, as might be assumed.

 Sinologist Hansen took Shen Dao as only beginning to emphasize a concept of the Dao or Way.
 Shen Dao claims to espouse a Dao or "Way" of Heaven.
 Despite this, his fragments do not focus on the concept to the extent of later texts.
 As a major concept, if it had been a more major focus for him, his archival commentators might have seen fit to include his discussion of the Way, at least to criticize it.
 The concept of an intrinsically moral Daoistic Dao or Way may not have been as developed in his time.